EliHei/SeqLearn/docs/embeddings/sent2vec.md

 ```python
 seqlearner.Sent2Vec(sequences, word_length, emb_dim, epochs, lr, wordNgrams, loss, neg, thread, t, dropoutK, bucket)
 ```
 Sent2Vec Embedding Method.
 This class is wrapper for Sent2Vec Embedding method to apply on a set of sequences.
-This is child class of WordEmbedder.
 You can train Embedding layer on vocabulary in order to get embedding weights for each word in vocabulary. compress each in `emb_dim` vectors with `sent2vec_maker` method.
 The `sent2vec_maker` method returns the embedding weights of the vocabulary.
 You can access to the vocabulary via `vocab` attribute.